Spray Foam Insulation Calculator — ft, sq ft, cost

 How to use this calculator

-Choose foam type, enter the surface area (or wall length × height), set target thickness or target R-value, and specify the cavity depth.
-The calculator computes board feet (1 bf = 1 ft² at 1″ thick), kits needed, R-value achieved, and whether a separate vapor barrier is required.
+Pick a preset or enter wall length × height (ft + in) with foam type, target thickness or R-value, and cavity depth.
+The output is board feet (1 bf = 1 ft² sprayed 1″ thick), kits needed, R-value achieved in the cavity, and whether a separate vapor barrier is still required by IRC R702.7.

 Saved Calculations